cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 these required capabilities, it's critical to note that platform teams should not always _implement_ them themselves.
-Managed service providers or dedicated internal teams can maintain backing implementations while platforms are the thinnest reasonable layer that provides consistency for these implementations that meets an organization's requirements.
+Managed service providers or dedicated internal teams can maintain backing implementations while platforms are the thinnest reasonable layer that provides consistency across provided implementations and meets an organization's requirements.
 For example, a very simple "platform" could be a wiki page with links to standard operating procedures to provision capabilities from providers, as described in [[3]].